 Somewhere along the way I lost my authenticity and started blogging solely to make money.
 I sold out.
 What can I say?
 I write about money and understand the importance of making money, not just saving money.

 As much as I loved the creative challenge of partnering with brands to create sponsored content, I felt like my soul was dying.
-As a conscious consumer myself, I felt like a fraud trying to convince my readers to buy things they probably didn’t need, especially when I knew they could make most things themselves or simply live without it!
+As a conscious consumer and big environmentalist, I felt like a fraud trying to convince my readers to buy things they probably didn’t need, especially when I knew they could make most things themselves or simply live without!
+I’m a minimalist.
+A lover of slow food.
+And a mom who enjoys the simple things.
+I lost a lot of my authenticity trying to blog for profit.

 I wrote an e-book called The Authentic Blog Project chronicling my journey to become a more authentic blogger.
 Turns out, bloggers can make money without selling out!